 Successful students are independent students.
 They take responsibility for their education from application through to convocation.

 As parents, it can be difficult to encourage independence.
-We want our children to succeed at university and we know we have the life experience to help them do just that.
+We want our students to succeed at university and we know we have the life experience to help them do just that.
 But it's important to remember that when new students figure out a situation on their own, they gain experience that is a valuable part of growing and learning.

 Because students are considered adults, their privacy is protected by the Freedom of Information and Privacy Act.
-This means that, no matter how curious you are about your child's performance, the university cannot release personal information.
+This means that, no matter how curious you are about your student's performance, the university cannot release personal information.

 If students want to allow a family member, agency or other individual or organization access to their information, they must complete a Personal Information Disclosure Authorization Form.
 Permission can be revoked at any time by completing a Non-Disclosure Authorization Form.
 Both of these forms can be found in the Forms Cabinet.